Romania in the Eurovision Song Contest 2005: At Eurovision

 The Eurovision Song Contest 2005 took place at the Palace of Sports in Kyiv, Ukraine and consisted of one semi-final on 19 May, and the final on 21 May 2005.
 In Romania, the show was aired on TVR, with Dan Manoliu as the country's head of delegation.
 Anghel and Sistem were scheduled for technical rehearsals on 13 and 15 May.
 After negotiations, TVR was granted the permission to use flames projected on the background LED screen and a grinding wheel during Romania's performance, although real flames onstage and the use of staves were prohibited.
 They were, though, allowed to use oil barrels; these had to be brought onstage by special platforms with wheels.
-Twenty people were needed for the barrel positioning, which occurred in around 40 seconds during set change and cost 3,000 euros.
+Twenty people were needed for the barrel positioning, which occurred in around 40 seconds during set change and cost €3,000.